6 Amazing Spots Around Katowice to Visit in Autumn and Winter

 - Price and hours: here you can find the price list and hours.

 - Access: by car up to 15 minutes through DW902, Silesian Railways approx. 10 min.
-Trains leave every 30 minutes, and the price is PLN 5.
+Trains leave every 30 minutes.
 From the station in Świętochłowice walk to the museum for about 10 minutes.

 The Guido Mine and The Queen Louise Adit – Zabrze